TheWorkflowAcademy/Round-Robin-Owner-Assignment-Deluge/README.md

 	// Use Modulus to set new Index value nextindex = (previousindex + 1) % size;
 	info nextindex;
-	// Match the indexes to get the right new Owner ID. ownerid = serviceusers.get(nextindex);
+	// Use the Index to get the new Owner ID. ownerid = serviceusers.get(nextindex);
 	info ownerid;
 }